honigwald/brewery/README.md

 To get the sourcecode you've to clone this git-project.

 ## Usage
-For startup of the webserver navigate into the web directory and run `npm start`
+To run the webserver you've to navigate into the web directory and run `npm start` The webinterface is accessible through your prefered webbrowser over the URL: `http://localhost:4000`